rust-lang/book/nostarch/chapter20.md

 By using `unsafe impl`, we’re promising that we’ll uphold the invariants that the compiler can’t verify.

-As an example, recall the `Send` and `Sync` marker traits we discussed in “Extensible Concurrency with the `Send` and `Sync` Traits” in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of other types that implement `Send` and `Sync`.
+As an example, recall the `Send` and `Sync` marker traits we discussed in the “Extensible Concurrency with `Send` and `Sync`” section in Chapter 16: The compiler implements these traits automatically if our types are composed entirely of other types that implement `Send` and `Sync`.
 If we implement a type that contains a type that does not implement `Send` or `Sync`, such as raw pointers, and we want to mark that type as `Send` or `Sync`, we must use `unsafe`.
-Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads;
-therefore, we need to do those checks manually and indicate as such with `unsafe`.
+Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads; therefore, we need to do those checks manually and indicate as such with `unsafe`.

 ### Accessing Fields of a Union